acts-project/acts/docs/core/reconstruction/pattern_recognition/track_finding.md

 allow

 1. to steer the propagation of the track states e.g. {class}`Acts::Propagator`, and
-2. to the define the storage container for the trajectories and its track states e.g. {class}`Acts::VectorMultiTrajectory`
+2. to define the storage container for the trajectories and its track states e.g. {class}`Acts::VectorMultiTrajectory`

 The options {struct}`Acts::CombinatorialKalmanFilterOptions` are also customizable via